 Grind type Fine

-To use it, add one heaping scoop of ground coffee (about 14 grams) into the chamber, add boiling water and stir, then affix the top with the filter and press the brew chamber down, much like a coffee press.
-(Cleanup is simple and efficient: Pop out the compressed used coffee grounds and give it a quick rinse.)
-There are more moving parts than many coffee-making systems, but even those new to the brew method found the process intuitive after their second cup.
+To use it, add one heaping scoop of ground coffee (about 14 grams using the included scoop) into the chamber, add just-off-boil water and stir, then affix the top with the filter and press the brew chamber down, like a coffee press.
+Cleanup is simple and efficient: Pop out the compressed used coffee grounds and give it a quick rinse.
+There are more moving parts than many outdoor coffee-making systems, but even those new to the brew method found the process intuitive after their second cup.
 (AeroPress has an easy-to-use guide for how to brew a hot or cold cup of coffee.)
-“The lightning fast brew time (about two minutes) is also ideal for those who don’t have the patience to wait around for a standard coffee press,” said one first-time AeroPress user after a camping trip in Wyoming.
+"The lightning-fast brew time (about two minutes) is also ideal for those who don't have the patience to wait around for a standard coffee press," said one first-time AeroPress user after a camping trip in Wyoming.

-The Go brews slightly less coffee (8 ounces instead of 10) than the original, and includes a travel mug with a lid, which the whole system packs neatly into.
+The Go brews slightly less coffee (8 ounces instead of 20) than the XL, and includes a travel mug with a lid, which the whole system packs neatly into.
 Testers found the included mug to be useful while backpacking, however most were attached to their own camp mugs and preferred to use the AeroPress mug as a carrying case.
 Aside from the mug, the system includes a plunger, chamber, filter cap, filter holder, stirrer, scoop and 350 paper filters.
+A reusable metal AeroPress filter is also available at REI (sold separately), eliminating the need to tote paper.

-We would be remiss to talk about the AeroPress without addressing the elephant in the room: Can you really call AeroPress espresso?
-In technical coffee terms, the short answer is no. Although many testers referred to AeroPress colloquially as “espresso on-the-go,” it doesn’t meet the technical requirements for a true shot of espresso.
-(According to the Specialty Coffee Association of America’s definition, pulling a shot of espresso requires specific brewing conditions that the AeroPress doesn’t meet, notably the amount of pressure and water temperature.)
+We would be remiss to talk about the AeroPress without addressing the elephant in the room: Can you really call AeroPress "espresso?"
+In technical coffee terms, the short answer is no (which is why we describe it as brewing "espresso-style coffee" in the product description).
+Although many testers referred to AeroPress colloquially as "espresso on-the-go," it doesn't meet the technical requirements for a true shot of espresso.
+(According to the Specialty Coffee Association of America definition, pulling a shot of espresso requires specific brewing conditions that the AeroPress doesn't meet, notably the amount of pressure and higher water temperature.)
 Buy here.

 Bottom Line: Unparalleled coffee taste in a compact design makes the AeroPress Go Travel coffee press a great choice for most adventurers.